finnjames/finnjames.dev/index.md

 My name is Finn.
 How’s it going?

 I like drawing, reading, photography, and music.
-I am an Computer Science major at UNC Chapel Hill and a Python and Javascript developer for the [Skynet robotic telescope network](https://skynet.unc.edu/).
+I am a Computer Science major at UNC Chapel Hill and a Python and Javascript developer for the [Skynet robotic telescope network](https://skynet.unc.edu/).

 Contact: 'hey' at this domain